 There were few funny greeting cards before 1946.
 OK, if you were born after 1946, that's ancient history.
 But, consider this -- in the 1920s, 1930s and 1940s, there were lots of funny radio shows, funny movies, funny books and funny cartoons in magazines and newspapers.
 So why was there so little good cartooning in greeting cards?

-Mr. Coker, again, with another reminder of the time is how funny drinking was!
+A drawing by Mr. Coker, again, with another reminder of the time is how funny drinking was!
 Would these would sell today?!

 From the GREETINGS, DEARIE! introduction:

 Sentimentality is absent in these cards and in this humor.
 But sentiment is always present.
-Strong feelings about certain this -- including the right way to express one's feelings in greeting cards -- have made this style of humor almost as popular in some quarters as the funnies and cartoons are in others.
+Strong feelings about certain things -- including the right way to express one's feelings in greeting cards -- have made this style of humor almost as popular in some quarters as the funnies and cartoons are in others.

 The introduction to GREETINGS, DEARIE! is credited to "The Editors of Hallmark Cards."
 Unfortunately, the editors do not give page by page credits to the writer(s) and artists(s) of the contents.